 TTUHSC and the School of Allied Health Sciences offer a variety of student organizations.
 The School sponsors a chapter of Alpha Eta, the national honorary society in Allied Health Sciences, for students of the School who have distinguished themselves academically.
-Each department within the School of Allied Health Sciences has a student group organized for student support and participation in professional activities specific to the department.
-These organizations are: Pi Theta Epsilon Honorary; Student Occupational Therapy Association (SOTA); Athletic Training Student Association (ATSA); Student Physical Therapy Association (SPTA); Clinical Laboratory Science Student Association (CLSSA); Student Academy of Audiology (SAA); and the National Association for Doctors of Audiology (NAFDA).
-For more information concerning organizations open to students at TTUHSC, or to register a new organization, please contact the Office of Student Services.
+Each department within the

+School of Allied Health Sciences has a student group organized for student support and participation in professional activities specific to the department.
+For more information concerning organizations open to students at TTUHSC, or to register a new organization, please contact the TTUHSC Office of Student Services, www.ttuhsc.edu/studentservices.